magnus-madsen/advprog/src/week1.md

 Happy("Caledon") :- Loves("Caledon", "Caledon"), Loves("Caledon", "Caledon")?
 ```

-which of the above rules is *not* a *ground instance* of the original program?

 **Exercise 01.10**: Given the Datalog program above which of these
 interpretations are *models*?